ndalcin/fetch-exercises/README.md

 1. Star Wars Episode 4 (Film #1)

 * When the user clicks the button "Opening Crawl for Episode 4", you should fetch the data from the correct URL
   _NOTE: The ID for Episode 4 is 1_
- * When the promise is resolved, the 'opening crawl' should be appear on the page in the `#crawl-div`
+ * When the promise is resolved, the 'opening crawl' should be appear on the page in the `#crawldiv`

 2. Star Wars Planets

 * Using the input form, a user should choose a number corresponding to some planet (only the numbers 1 through 60 are valid planet ids, so think about some way of validating the number)
 * Fetch that planet's data from the correct url
-* Display the name and climate of the planet in the `#planets-div`
+* Display the name and climate of the planet in the `#planetData`

 3. These Are The Droids You're Looking For

 * When the page loads, fetch the data for the characters C-3P0 (id: 2) and R2-D2 (id: 3)
-* Show each droid's name, height, and mass on the screen in the `#droids-div`
+* Show each droid's name, height, and mass on the screen in the `#droidData`
 * Display a button for each droid that reads 'Show Homeworld Details'
 * On click, this button should fetch to the api _again_ to get information about the planet
   * Things to consider: